Partner API quick start¶

 - API resources in titles and explanation paragraphs are shown simplified with base URLs excluded: e.g.

-- Not all API calls are covered: just the ones to get you started, so make sure to use the Swagger API documentation for more info.
+- Not all API calls are covered: just the ones to get you started, so visit the Swagger UI documentation on Play for more info.

 - Headers are not included in request examples.
 See request headers for more info.